bcdiaconu/openscale_wiki/Home.md

 The impulse on pin 12 is for bringing the SBF 12 bathroom scale automatically into the "body measuring mode" otherwise I had to manually press the UP button on the bathroom scale.

+Note in figure 2.4 that I power supply the bathroom scale with the 4 AAA batteries.
+So remove the bathroom scale coin cell!

 ## Adding external I²C EEPROM

 For temporally storing the measured values, even if the power supply is disconnected, I used an external [512 Kbit I²C EEPROM 24LC512](https://github.com/oliexdev/openScale/raw/master/doc/eeprom_24lc512/24lc512_datasheet.pdf), see figure 5.2-5.3.